C3MA/ws2812ambi/README.md

 # WS2812Ambi

-This is a small application for the ESP8266 running NodeMCU to control a WS2812 LED strip via MQTT
+This is a small application for the ESP8266 running NodeMCU to control a WS2812 LED strip via MQTT or via URL-call

 ##Installation